ktos/Mokosh/README.md

 Code is prepared for the Arduino platform, building is tested using platformio.

 Originally was prepared for ESP8266 (NodeMCU, WeMos D1 R2, ESP-01S), then ESP32
-(testedon ESP32, ESP32-S3, ESP32-C3, ESP32-C6 on various boards), and NRF52
+(tested on ESP32, ESP32-S3, ESP32-C3, ESP32-C6, ESP32-H2 on various boards), and
-(tested on Adafruit's Feather boards).
+NRF52 (tested on Adafruit's Feather boards).
 Works both with Arduino Core 2.x and Core 3.x for ESP32.

+Of course, NRF52 or ESP32-H2 do not support Wi-Fi features.

 You have to just include the main file somewhere in the beginning of your Arduino sketch: